virsraitis/place-names/README.md

 # PlaceNames
-Web scraping Latvian place names
+Web scraping place names of Latvia using Python and Selenium